panda3d/panda3d-docs/optimization/performance-issues/too-many-polygons.rst

 performance.
 If you are sure that your performance issue is caused by too many polygons, there are few optimizations you can do.

--  The first obvious solution is to just make your models lowpoly or not use two polygons where you can use one.
+-  The first obvious solution is to just make your models low-poly or not use two polygons where you can use one.
 However, you should also note that per-vertex lightning uses vertices to shade the mesh, so a wall consisting of one single quad won't shade the same way as a wall consisting of